Leonardo-Boss/suckless-site/tools.suckless.org/farbfeld/index.md

 ![farbfeld](farbfeld.svg)

-is a lossless image format which is easy to parse, pipe and compress.
+farbfeld is a lossless image format which is easy to parse, pipe and compress.
 It has the following format:

 | Bytes  | Description                                                |